-Wallace's Student Lounge located on the third floor of the administration building provides a center for students and faculty to fellowship and enhances mentoring opportunities.
-The student lounge includes a home theatre system, a computer center, games and entertainment, and an area to relax from the rigors of study.
-Within Wallace's is also the counseling offices for students who need professional assistance of any kind.
+The Student Lounge located in the administration building provides a center for students and faculty to fellowship and enhances mentoring opportunities.
+The student lounge includes a large screen media center, games and entertainment, and an area to relax with a cup of coffee from the rigors of study.